Biodiversity

 [6] Robinson, S. V. J., Edwards, D., Vickruck, J. L., Best, L. R., & Galpern, P. (2021).
 Non-crop sources of beneficial arthropods vary within-season across a prairie agroecosystem.
 Agriculture, Ecosystems and Environment, 320, 107581. https://doi.org/10.1016/j.agee.2021.107581

-[7] Neame, T., Robinson, S., & Galpern, P. (2024).
+[7] Neame, T., Robinson, S., & Galpern, P. (2025).
 Proximity to non-crop vegetation increases estimates of predation frequency but not beetle numbers.
-Agriculture, Ecosystems and Environment, In revision.
+Agriculture, Ecosystems and Environment, 373, 109133. https://doi.org/10.1016/j.agee.2024.109133

-[8] Neame, T., Robinson, S., & Galpern, P. (2024).
-Body size mediates ground beetle conservation biocontrol outcomes.
-Agriculture, Ecosystems and Environment, In revision.
+[8] Neame, T., & Galpern, P. (2024).
+Body size mediates ground beetle dispersal from non-crop vegetation: Implications for conservation biocontrol.
+Agriculture, Ecosystems and Environment, 377, 109270. https://doi.org/10.1016/j.agee.2024.109270

 [9] Innes, R., Neame, T., & Galpern, P. (2024).
 Contrasting late season pest insect abundance in non-crop vegetation areas and nearby canola fields in the canadian prairies.
-Agricultural and Forest Entomology. https://doi.org/https://doi.org/10.1111/afe.12626
+Agricultural and Forest Entomology. https://doi.org/10.1111/afe.12626

 Keywords